-Even though around 80% of women who try for pregnancy will become pregnant within 12 months, according to the CDC, 10-20% of women of child bearing age will be diagnosed with infertility or subfertility this year.
-This can be devastating when planning for pregnancy, especially due to the tumultuousness of life and family planning.
+Even though around 80% of women who try for pregnancy will become pregnant within 12 months, according to the CDC, 10-20% of women of childbearing age will be diagnosed with infertility or subfertility this year.
+Acquiring this diagnosis can be devastating when planning for pregnancy, mainly due to the tumultuousness of life and family planning.

-Infertility is generally defined as 12 months of unprotected intercourse without conception, and actually only six months of unprotected intercourse without conception in women over the age of 35.
-While these are strict guidelines, it is sometimes useful to begin an assessment of fertility prior to reaching this point, especially if there are known factors that can cause subfertility (difficulty getting pregnant) that can be mitigated early on.
+Experts generally define infertility as 12 months of unprotected intercourse without conception and only six months of unprotected intercourse without impregnation in women over 35.
+While these are strict guidelines, it is sometimes helpful to begin assessing fertility before reaching this point, especially if known factors can cause subfertility (difficulty getting pregnant) that you can mitigate early on.

 Causes of Infertility

 A multitude of problems can cause infertility or subfertility.
 Your gynecologist, Dr. Fernando Mariz, will always start with taking your medical history to see if any clues might aid in knowing why you have not been able to achieve a pregnancy.
 After that, the gynecologist will likely investigate each of the major causes of infertility with different tools available to them:

 - Hormonal causes – these are very common and can sometimes be corrected with medications.
 Clues to hormonal causes of infertility can include not having your period regularly every month, having irregular spotting or bleeding, or having male pattern hair growth, such as hair on your chin, chest, back, or belly.
 Polycystic ovarian syndrome, PCOS, is a common hormonal abnormality that can lead to difficulty becoming pregnant.
 When diagnosed with PCOS, it is crucial to see a gynecologist when planning pregnancies, as they may help increase your fertility.